Hausdorff dimension of limit sets for projective Anosov representations

-We need to compare the Cartan and Jordan projections of proximal elements, this is the purpose of Lemma \ref{lem - ComparisonMuLambdaProximalElement}.
-We will use the following topological result: \begin{lemme} Let $G$ be a locally compact group acting transitively on a Hausdorff space $X$.
-Let $x\in X$.
-For all compact subset $K$ of $X$ there exists a compact $K'$ of $G$ such that $K\subset K' \cdot x $. \end{lemme}
+We need to compare the Cartan and Jordan projections of proximal elements, this will be the purpose of Lemma \ref{lem - ComparisonMuLambdaProximalElement}.
+We will use the following elementary topological result: \begin{prop} Let $G$ be a locally compact group acting transitively on a Hausdorff space $X$ and let $x$ be a point in $X$.
+Then for all compact subset $M$ of $X$ there exists a compact set $M'$ of $G$ such that $M\subset M' \cdot x $. \end{prop}